menex/printify-mcp/README.md

 If you're using the Docker setup and encounter issues:

 1. **Container not starting**: Check Docker logs with `docker logs printify-mcp`
-2. **Environment variables not working**: Make sure your `.env` file is in the same directory as your docker-compose.yml file or the directory where you run the `docker run` command
+2. **Environment variables not working**: If using a .env file, make sure it's in the same directory as your docker-compose.yml file or the directory where you run the `docker run` command.
+If setting environment variables directly with `-e`, check for typos in variable names
 3. **Permission issues with temp directory**: The temp directory is mounted as a volume, ensure it has the correct permissions
 4. **Connection issues from Claude**: Make sure the Docker container is running with `docker ps` and that you've configured Claude Desktop correctly
 5. **Image not found**: If using the Docker Hub image directly, make sure you've pulled it with `docker pull tsavo/printify-mcp:latest`